 People need cholesterol for specific functions in the body, including building cells and making certain hormones and vitamins.
 However, excess cholesterol in the blood, especially “bad” cholesterol, or low-density lipoprotein (LDL) cholesterol, is detrimental to the body.
+It increases the risk of heart disease and other health issues.

 Lipid profiles or lipid panels are blood tests that can measure a person’s cholesterol levels.
 They help doctors predict someone’s risk of cardiovascular diseases such as stroke and heart disease.